-The followers of the sect are said to be influenced and indoctrinated by the Koranic phrase that's says "Anyone who is not governed by what Allah has revealed is among the transgressors."6 Boko Haram promotes the version of Islam that makes it "haram", or forbidden, for Muslims to participate in any political or social activity associated with western society.
+The followers of the sect are said to be influenced and indoctrinated by the Koranic phrase that's says "Anyone who is not governed by what Allah has revealed is among the transgressors."
+Boko Haram promotes the version of Islam that makes it "haram", or forbidden, for Muslims to participate in any political or social activity associated with western society.
 This activities that are "forbidden" or "haram" includes voting in elections, wearing shirts and trousers or receiving secular education.
 To Boko Haram, the Nigerian state is run by non-believers, even when the country had a Muslim president.
 Since the Sokoto caliphate that ruled parts of what is now northern Nigeria, Niger and Southern Cameroon, fell under British control in 1903, there has been a strong resistance among the Muslims in the area to western education.
 Several Muslim families still refuse to send their children to government - run "Western schools", and the problem is compounded by the ruling elites which does not see education as a priority.
 It is as a result of this that the Muslim cleric, Mohammed Yusuf, formed Boko Haram in Maiduguri, 20027.
 He established a religious complex that included a mosque and an Islamic school.
-Many poor Muslim families from across Nigeria and neighbouring countries enrolled their children in the school has been a recruiting ground and centre for Jihads to fight the state.8
+Many poor Muslim families from across Nigeria and neighbouring countries enrolled their children in the school boko Haram is not only interested in education.
+The political goal is to create an Islamic state, and the school has been a recruiting ground and centre for Jihads to fight the state.